 A/B testing is a great start, but you can get answers faster by testing more than two variations at once.
 This is called multi-variant testing.
 Some tools let you test dozens of subject lines in a single send.
 The real goal, however, isn't just to find a winning subject line.
 It's to find the message that books a meeting.
 Instead of just testing the subject line, you should test the entire approach.
 With Mixmax, you can build and test variations across your multichannel sequences.
 This lets you see which combination of subject line, email copy, and follow-up steps actually drives replies and gets you on your prospect's calendar.

-Technical Factors That Affect Your Tests
+Technical Factors That Can Skew Your A/B Test Results

 Your test results are not just about the words you choose.
 Behind the scenes, technical factors can skew your data and lead you to the wrong conclusions.
 Things like how Gmail handles bulk sends, aggressive spam filters, and your own sender reputation all play a major role in whether your emails even get seen.
 Understanding these factors is just as important as crafting the perfect subject line.
 Before you can trust your results, you need to make sure your test is running on a solid technical foundation.